syncfusion-content/wpf-docs/wpf/ChromLessWindow/Layout-Related-Features.md

 {% endhighlight  %}

-> Note: The other built-in styles will not reflect any changes with the above property settings.
+N> The other built-in styles will not reflect any changes with the above property settings.